huggingface/blog/pytorch_block_sparse.md

 - user: madlag
 ---

-<h1>Block Sparse Matrices for Smaller and Faster Language Models</h1>
+# Block Sparse Matrices for Smaller and Faster Language Models

 ## Saving space and time, one zero at a time